VRConservation/confi/.ipynb_checkpoints/forward-checkpoint.md

 ### Communities & Non-profits
 - Connect with organizations and communities implementing conservation finance mechanisms to understand the benefits, challenges, and lessons learned.
 - For organizations developing conservation finance mechanisms, create clear and honest lessons learned communications guidance for non-profits, government, and the private sector.
 Work to make connections between projects and funders.
-- Look for ways to create a rising tide that floats all boats, where many NGOs compete for the same funds.
+- Look for ways to create a rising tide that floats all boats, where many nonprofits compete for the same funds.
 Would creating a larger funding pot fund all organizations rather than create competition that costs time and capacity?
 Are there complementary skills that can be identified and shared?
 - Measure project outcomes.
 Register what works in the conservation evidence database.
 - Create an outcomes bank (example from Cosumnes).